 People who use drugs are among the most vulnerable groups of people and are exposed to a range of severe health conditions.
 Yet, they are also among those with the least access to prevention, care and treatment services as a result of widespread stigma, discrimination and harassment, often related to the criminalisation of drug use.
 In Mozambique, people who use drugs often fear being arrested for carrying drug paraphernalia and end up sharing or even hiring needles to inject drugs.

-To provide them with much needed medical and preventive care, MSF joined forces with UNIDOS, a local community-based organisation working with people who use drugs, to start harm reduction services in the Maputo slum of Mafalala.
+To provide them with much needed medical and preventive care, MSF joined forces with UNIDOS, a local community-based organisation working with people who use drugs, to start harm reduction services in the informal settings of Mafalala, Maputo.

 What is harm reduction?